nf-core/taxprofiler/docs/usage.md

 - [**Run merging**](#run-merging): concatenation of multiple FASTQ chunks/sequencing runs/libraries of a sample.

 :::info
-You can save the 'final' reads used for classification/profiling from any combination of these steps with `--save_analysis_ready_reads`.
+You can save the 'final' reads used for classification/profiling from any combination of these steps with `--save_analysis_ready_fastqs`.
 :::

 #### Read Processing